CDCgov/ixa/examples/load-people/README.md

 If you need custom logic or you have dependencies on other properties to compute initial values, you can implement a custom initializer on your property struct.
 The initializer takes a reference to context and a person identifier, and should return a value.

-For example, this initializer computes how many vaccine doses someone should be assigned based on their age:
+For example,`vaccine.rs` defines an initializer that computes how many vaccine doses someone should be assigned based on their age:

 ```rust
 pub struct VaccineDoses;